Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

 10. Click the *Amazon marketplace* drop-down list and select the applicable marketplace.
     > [Info] Once it has been saved, the selected marketplace cannot be edited anymore.

-11. Click [SAVE].
+11. Click the [SAVE] button.
-    A new window with the notice *Checking credentials* is displayed.
-The credentials are checked, the connection established and the synchronization is triggered.
+    The *Checking credentials* notice is displayed.
+The connection is established and the synchronization is triggered.
 The *Sync triggered* pop-up window is displayed.

     ![Sync triggered](../../Assets/Screenshots/Channels/Settings/Connections/SyncTriggered.png "[Sync triggered]")